 2501-08 ENFORCEMENT ACTIONS

 The NRC Enforcement Policy governs the processes and procedures for the initiation and review of violations of NRC requirements and the NRC Enforcement Manual contains implementation guidance.
-During the post-docketing phase, the applicant and their contractors performing safety-related activities will be subject to 10 CFR Part 21 and 10 CFR Part 50, Appendix B requirements and may be subject to enforcement actions.
+During the post-docketing phase, the applicant and their contractors performing safety-related activities will be subject to 10 CFR Part 21 and 10 CFR Part 50, Appendix B requirements and may be subject to enforcement actions as deemed appropriate.

 2501-09 REFERENCES-